 We recorded substantial losses from continuing operations in each of the last three fiscal years (notwithstanding the income we recognized in 2022 from the sale of the inertial navigation business and in 2021 from the forgiveness of the PPP Loan).
 Although our continuing operations were profitable in the fourth quarter of 2022 and second quarter of 2023, we may incur losses in the future as we face increasing competition, as we increase satellite capacity to handle our growing subscriber base, as we confront supply chain constraints and as we continue to invest in research and development to improve our existing products and develop new products.
-In order to achieve sustained profitability, we must grow our airtime subscriber base, reduce our bandwidth costs, and continue to introduce new and improved products in order to maintain and improve our competitive position and generate revenue.
+In order to maintain and improve our competitive position, generate revenue and achieve sustained profitability, we must grow our airtime subscriber base, reduce our bandwidth costs, and continue to introduce new and improved products.
 Our inability to accomplish any of these goals could have a material adverse effect on our revenues, profitability and cash flow, and we cannot assure you when, or whether, we will regain sustained profitability.